List of Yu-Gi-Oh! Sevens characters: Goha City

-Known by the stage name of Princess G (プリンセス, Purinsesu Jī) is a first-rate Duelist and musician who was responsible for giving Romin Kassidy the card "Prima Guitarna the Shining Superstar".
-She decided to quit after the goha men wanted her to help making a song to destroy the reputation of rush deuls and she worked as a teacher but then quit being a teacher.
+Known by the stage name of Princess G (プリンセス, Purinsesu Jī), she is a first-rate Duelist and musician who was responsible for giving Romin Kassidy the card "Prima Guitarna the Shining Superstar".
+She decided to quit after the Goha men wanted her to help making a song to destroy the reputation of Rush Duels.
+She then worked as a teacher before quitting.